Highbury is the Moor Green home that Joseph Chamberlain had built.

 Salisbury’s government, where he became closely

-associated with imperial policy and the South African, or
+associated with imperial policy and

-Boer, War.
-His handling of events in southern Africa
+His handling of events in southern

-remains controversial and is one of
+Africa remains controversial and is

-the main reasons he is
+one of the main reasons he is

 remembered as both a reformer